Uttley House

-Uttley House (formerly named The Firs), is a Grade II listed building and Halls of residence in Fallowfield, Manchester, England.
-It was designed and built in 1850 by Edward Walters, who was also responsible for Manchester’s Free Trade Hall.
-Originally a home for Sir Joseph Whitworth, The house is surrounded by five and a half acres of gardens to the south and an environmental research institute to the north.
+Uttley House (formerly named The Firs), is a Grade II listed building and halls of residence in Fallowfield, Manchester, England.
+It was designed and built in 1850 by Edward Walters, who was also responsible for Manchester's Free Trade Hall.
+The building is named after English writer Alison Uttley.
+It was originally built for Sir Joseph Whitworth; the house was later the home of C. P. Scott, editor of the Manchester Guardian.
+It is surrounded by 5.5 acres of gardens to the south and an environmental research institute to the north.
 The house has seen many past uses, including a private home, hotel, vaccination clinic and conference centre.

 History

 The Firs

 Whitworth used The Firs mainly as a social, political and business base, entertaining radicals of the age such as John Bright, Richard Cobden, William Forster and T. H. Huxley at the time of the Reform Bill of 1867.
-Whitworth, credited with raising the art of machine-tool building to a previously unknown level, supported the new Mechanics Institute in Manchester –the birthplace of UMIST – and helped to found the Manchester School of Design.
-To the rear, Whitworth had a shooting range — now the site of the University's horticultural glasshouses — on which he tested his famous, but commercially unsuccessful Whitworth Rifle which featured a revolutionary hexagonally rifled barrel.
+Whitworth, credited with raising the art of machine-tool building to a previously unknown level, supported the new Mechanics Institute in Manchester — the birthplace of UMIST — and helped to found the Manchester School of Design.
+To the rear, Whitworth had a shooting range — now the site of the University's horticultural glasshouses — on which he tested his famous, but commercially unsuccessful, Whitworth Rifle, which featured a revolutionary hexagonally rifled barrel.
 The house was surrounded by a 52 acre estate that now makes up the current Fallowfield Campus.

 In 1882, having built a new house in Darley Dale, Whitworth leased The Firs to his friend C.P.
 Scott, editor of the Manchester Guardian.
-After Scott's death the house became the property of the University of Manchester, and was the Vice-Chancellor's residence until 1991.
+After Scott's death the house became the property of the University of Manchester, and was the vice-chancellor's residence until 1991.
+The house is a Grade II listed building.